openhive-network/tx-inspector/README.md

 3. Transaction directly signed with hf26 serialization mode by the required authority account: `7b84c7620c95eaf341821d4bfb126a219b0d0150`
 4. Transaction with multiple operations and multiple signatures.
 All of them are directly authorized: `a7efc7be69861fdcdc39712e532beb8ddc701f03`
 5. Transaction with single nest level for delegated authority: `897233fbcbe012e340478c8de7eb97755c542f09`
-6. Transaction with 2 (maximum for valid transactiona) nest levels for delegated authority: `07e7d9ecaad2a11bc36db6d7046a55e231627574`
+6. Transaction with 2 (maximum for valid transactions) nest levels for delegated authority: `07e7d9ecaad2a11bc36db6d7046a55e231627574`